How DAC coaches

 become a diagnostic.

-The tension engine reads all three frameworks and names the pattern.
-Every scored team lands in one of three patterns, or in an aligned state below Stage 3.
+DAC reads all three frameworks together and names the state.
+Every scored team lands in one of three states, or in an aligned read below Stage 3.

 Triggered when Team Operations stage is higher than Product Assessment stage by one or more stages.
 The Development Lifecycle axis tells you whether the gap sits in how you build or in what you decide to build.